-Gold hits new record high on Fed rate cut bets
+Gold Hits New Record High On Fed Rate Cut Bets

-Gold hit another fresh record high Monday as investors grow confident that the Federal Reserve will cut interest rates this year, even after data showed a slight uptick in a key inflation report.
+(MENAFN- Jordan Times) HONG KONG - Gold hit another fresh record high on Monday as investors grow confident that the Federal Reserve will cut interest rates this year, even after data showed a slight uptick in a key inflation report.

 The precious metal has enjoyed healthy buying interest this year as the US central bank hints at an easing of credit conditions.